Mental Health Counsellors & Therapists

 There are many different occupations that include the role of counselling.
-Some of these can be noted in the 'Related Occupations' list to the right.
+Some of these can be noted in the 'Related Occupations' list at the bottom of this page.
 It's important to note that for some counselling occupations and positions there may be a range of appropriate professional or educational pathways.
 Factors that may influence the counselling occupation and training program you choose are: the type of organization you want to work for, your preferred timeline for training/schooling, areas of specialization (what issues you'd like to help people with), personal philosophies or preferred approaches, and the demographic of people that you'd like to help.

 Counsellors who provide psychotherapy have a range of educational backgrounds and may choose a specific area of practice.
 More information about areas of work and specific disciplines of study can be found on the following occupational profile pages:

 Marriage and Family Therapist

 Religious/Spiritual Leaders & Professionals

 - National Occupational Classification (NOC) - Canadian occupational descriptions

 - O*NET Online - U.S. resource for occupational descriptions and information

 - OCCinfo by alis - Alberta-based occupational information